adamh1ewp/course20/files/notes/notes-1-4.md

 SIGMOID function,and see why it is that it's needed for CC models.
+We
-We refactor our data input code to create batches, in the process learning about the `DataLoader` class.
+ REFACTOR our data input code to create BATCHES, in the process learning about the `DataLoader` class.
 We also learn about a number of useful features of arrays and tensors in python, including `view` and the `@` operator.Then we look more closely at how gradients are calculated and used in a PyTorch training loop.
 We go from a simple single-layer network, to create our